microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-delete-approleassignments.md

 ---
-title: "Delete appRoleAssignment"
+title: "Delete an appRoleAssignment from a user"
-description: "Delete appRoleAssignment."
+description: "Delete an appRoleAssignment from a user."
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "microsoft-identity-platform"
 author: "davidmu1"
 ---

-# Delete appRoleAssignment
+# Delete an appRoleAssignment granted to a user

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Deletes an [appRoleAssignment](../resources/approleassignment.md) which a user, group or service principal has been granted.
+Deletes an [appRoleAssignment](../resources/approleassignment.md) which a user has been granted.

 ## Permissions